 Key Takeaways

-- The best taurine supplement provides bioavailable free-form taurine in clinically effective doses ranging from 500 to 2,000 mg per serving.
+- The best taurine supplement provides bioavailable free-form taurine in research-supported amounts ranging from 500 to 2,000 mg per serving.

 - High-quality taurine supplements contain no fillers, artificial additives, or unnecessary excipients.